Ellen DeGeneres Responds to Eric Trump's Deep State Theory

 DeGeneres then continued to have fun with the moment.

 “I’m sorry to disappoint you.
 I am not part of the deep state.
-I’m honored that you think I’m powerful enough to be part of a government conspiracy,” she said, explaining she just can’t make the time with in her trademark style.
+I’m honored that you think I’m powerful enough to be part of a government conspiracy,” she said, explaining she just can’t make the time in her trademark style.
 “I’ve got my gay agenda meetings on Monday, and on Wednesday, Beyoncé and I host an illuminati brunch.”

 Denying any part of any possible conspiracy, she theorized those suggestions might have popped up for Eric because Ivanka and Tiffany Trump are two of DeGeneres’s 76.7 million followers.